cakezero/Cakezero/readme.md

 - 👋 Hi, I’m Elom Bright
 - 👀 I’m interested in Programming python, C, C++
 - 🌱 I’m currently learning Python
-- Thinking of Moving to Web3 anytime soon, That is after I learn the above Languages,But might start very soon
+- Thinking of Moving to Web3 anytime soon, That is after I learn the above Languages, But might start very soon
 - 💞️ I’m looking to collaborate on a project of mine but that'll have to wait :)
 - 📫 How to reach me twitter -> @spar_kex or email me -> sareahj.com@gmail.com
 - That's all!! :)